Timurizer/BrainSegmTest/README.md

 ## Pipeline

-Since data contains а limited number of patients, data of one patient was immediately taken as a validation data.
+Since data contains а limited number of patients with a slight difference in quantity of slices for each patient, data of one patient was immediately taken as a validation data.
 Other patients were taken for train data.

 I decided to use the fact that the brain is symmetrical, so only 10 classes were used to train model.